eserlxl/vglog-filter/doc/AUR.md

 - `updpkgsums` (from `pacman-contrib`)
 - `curl` (for checking GitHub assets)

+> **Warning:** `pacman-contrib` is not included in the `base-devel` group on Arch Linux.
+You must install it separately, or you will get a `updpkgsums: command not found` error when building or packaging.

 ### Optional Tools
 - `gpg` (required for `aur` mode signing)
 - `gh` (GitHub CLI, for automatic asset upload)